-The sale of the Company's shares in Siberian Goldfields completed in April 2021, thus augmenting the funds available to the CVA Supervisor and enabling him to pay a dividend of 76% of the amounts due to the creditors which are the subject of the CVA.
-This means that those creditors that the current Board assumed when appointed in August 2019 have now been settled 84% of the amounts due to them at that time.
+The sale of the Company's shares in Siberian Goldfields completed in April 2021 realising a cash consideration \pounds 488,352.
+This, along with the issue of \pounds 100,000 convertible unsecured loan notes and placing of shares raising \pounds 125,893, enabled the CVA Supervisor to pay a dividend of 76% of the amounts due to creditors which are the subject of the CVA.
+This means that those creditors that the current Board assumed when appointed in August 2019 have now been settled 84%.